HumanSignal/label-studio/README.md

 - [Deploy in a cloud instance](#deploy-in-a-cloud-instance)

 ### Install locally with Docker
+Official Label Studio docker image https://hub.docker.com/r/heartexlabs/label-studio and it can be downloaded with `docker pull`.
 Run Label Studio in a Docker container and access it at `http://localhost:8080`.

 ```bash
 docker pull heartexlabs/label-studio:latest